Ggs91/secretlab_static_page_replica/README.md

 In the same article, the author talks about an another approach that have been done by Scott Kellum and Keith Clark.

-Given that the parallax effect is just a difference of perceived speed between 2 layers that are on different depth from the user perspective, they modelized it in css.
+Given that the parallax effect is just a difference of perceived speed between 2 layers that are on different depth from the user perspective, they modelized it using the css `persective` property & the Z axis of the `transform3d` prorperty.

 I have tried to set up a parallax using their approach, it worked on Chrome, but I failed at making it work successfully on Firefox.